x7upLime/andrewdomain/content/posts/a_brief_story_of_hier.md

 [Changes/Unify bin and sbin](https://fedoraproject.org/wiki/Changes/Unify_bin_and_sbin),
-there are many mechanisms for a normal user to gain privileges without them even knowing, and then its PATH already contains all the sbin variants for reasons like systemd's behaviour of setting a PATH for all users and services that has both bins and sbins.
+there are many mechanisms for a normal user to gain privileges without them even knowing, and then its PATH already contains all the sbin variants for reasons like systemd's behavior of setting a PATH for all users and services that has both bins and sbins.
-This specific mechanism of systemd is quite intricate and rather than trying to find it's functioning in systemd itself, it could be better looked in an application-specific way.
+This specific mechanism of systemd is quite intricate and rather than trying to find its functioning in systemd itself, it could be better looked at in an application-specific way.
 The `man 5 environment.d` on your system
 (or also [here](https://www.freedesktop.org/software/systemd/man/latest/environment.d.html))
 in the **APPLICABILITY** section, outlines the inner workings of this mechanism: